US, UK brace for soaring death tolls as pandemic bears down

 “But his eyes were sad, in the sense that he obviously knew,” he added.

 In Spain, deaths and new infections dropped again Monday.
-The health ministry reported 637 new deaths, the lowest toll in 13 days, for a total of over 13,000 dead.
+The country’s health ministry reported 637 new deaths, the lowest fatality toll in 13 days, for a total of over 13,000 dead since the pandemic hit.
 New recorded infections were also the lowest in two weeks.

-Emergency rooms in the hard-hit Madrid region of 6.6 million were returning almost to normal a week after scenes of patients sleeping on floors and in chairs.

-Patients awaiting treatment in Madrid-area ERs went down Monday to 390 cases, one-tenth of the arrivals last week, the regional government said.
-The number of people being treated for coronavirus in intensive care stabilized at about 1,500 for five straight days.
+“The growth rate of the pandemic is decreasing in almost all regions,” Health Ministry official María José Sierra said.

 Yet Britain’s outbreak was headed in the opposite direction as the country reported more than 600 deaths Sunday, surpassing Italy’s daily increase for the second day in a row.